AleksaC/foodstock/README.md

 # Foodstock

 ### Prototype for a crowdsourcing web application regarding the publicly available data about food products.
 ###  Note: For utilizing product searching and other functions, you have to be logged in.
-An account can easily be created by clicking the Sign In button.
+An account can easily be created by clicking the Sign Up button.

 # Stack
 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com/)